Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 • Minimize administrative effort.

 What should you use to implement each standard?
-To answer, drag the appropriate options to the correct standards.
-Each component may be used once, more than once, or not at all.
-You may need to drag the split bar between panes or scroll to view content.

 NOTE: Each correct selection is worth one point.